We Love Justice...Until It Costs Us Something

 It was an extremely honorable aspiration.

 However, something didn’t feel quite right.
-As I looked around at all of the people who looked just like me, I wasn’t surprised.
-No wonder this church wasn’t ethnically, socially, or economically diverse.
+As I looked around at all of the people who were just like me, I wasn’t surprised.

 The leadership of the church was talking about the less privileged people of their community as “Others.”